bbauska/UC-Davis-JS-Basics/readme.md

 website and look at the different operators though.
 Get all listed here comparison operators, logical operators, all kinds of stuff here.
 So you can come through and find all the details about all of the different operators if you want to there.
-But we're just going to start with a few of them so it's not too overwhelming and most of the operators are very similar to what you would find in other C-based programming languages.
+But we&apos;re just going to start with a few of them so it&apos;s not too overwhelming and most of the operators are very similar to what you would find in other C-based programming languages.
 C, C++, C sharp, Objective C, and so forth.<p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->